florianfesti/boxes/documentation/src/api_drawing.rst

 Tab support
 ...........

-Tabs are small interuptions in the border of a part to keep it in place.
+Tabs are small interruptions in the border of a part to keep it in place.
 They are enabled with the **tabs** parameter.
 All **Edges** automatically create about two tabs.
 So parts like :py:meth:`boxes.Boxes.rectangularWall` will have 8 tabs holding them